 Students who have recently finished an undergraduate degree who are taking a gap year prior to applying for or enrolling in a graduate/health professions school.

 A total of six students will be chosen each year.

 Since this program is funded by the National Institute of Health, only U.S. citizens, permanent residents, and non-citizen nationals are eligible.

-- 6-month research experience beginning June 2018 (repeats annually)
+- 6-month research experience beginning in June (repeats annually)

 - Recruitment of individuals from underrepresented groups from area universities

 - Trainee development of a research project in cardiovascular medicine

 - Training in the responsible conduct of research